atyronesmith/ha-director-install/provision_network/etc/sysconfig/network-scripts/README.md

-These are interface configuration scripts for devices on the undercloud
+These are interface configuration scripts for provisioning network devices on the undercloud